lgraubner/larsgraubner.com/content/blog/webpack-images.md

   ]
 }</code></pre>

-The loader accepts fine grained options for the underlying minifiers.
+The loader accepts fine grained [options](https://github.com/tcoopman/image-webpack-loader#usage) for the underlying minifiers.
 This is a must have to avoid serving images with large file sizes.

 ## Conclusion

 Using webpack for bundling and image processing might be confusing at first and take initially some more time compared to gulp and Grunt, but it's worth the hassle.
-The presented loaders provide a solid starting point for performant images.
-It enables powerful techniques such as image inlining.
-If you didn't check out webpack yet you should definately do so.
+The presented loaders provide a solid starting point for optimized images.
+It enables useful techniques such as image inlining and cache busting.
+A full example webpack configuration can be found on [GitHub](https://gist.github.com/lgraubner/809b9c806c82366af34193ade5cfeb57).
+If you didn't check out webpack yet you should definitely do so.